amahabal/PySeqsee/README.md

 and the basic approach survived.

 Not just were the implementations different, they were typically in different languages.
-Franz Lisp, Chez Scheme, C++, and even Perl have been used by various projects, and there was also talk of using Delphi.
+Franz Lisp, Chez Scheme, C++, Perl have been used by various projects, and even Delphi was used in Capyblanca.
 A Java port of Copycat exists.

 This project aims to create a framework in which to implement various